IamRPDev/RPDev-Archive/README.md

 # RPDev-Archive
-An Archive of Projects currently of formerly in my Infrastructure.
+An Archive of my Favorite Projects!
+These are Currently or formerly in my Infrastructure.

 This is for my personal use, but has been made public for those who are curious.